Welcome to Asian Psychotherapy

 I help people understand the dynamics of their relationships

 I’m a Licensed Marriage and Family Therapist, with a special expertise working with Asian American families, couples, and individuals practicing in Burlingame, CA.

 I also have over a decade of experience working with adolescents and their families as a psychotherapist and supervisor in the San Francisco and Peninsula area.
 Originally from Hong Kong and bilingual in Cantonese, I have the personal experience of living in 2 very different cultures and understand the struggles many Asian American families go through.
 It is my goal and dedication to provide therapy service that is suitable for each family in need.

 The Way We Work:

 Stereotypically speaking, the Western therapist is more “laid back” and “passive”.
 The goal is to create a supportive atmosphere where clients can find their own answers.
-On the other hand, in my experience working with many clients, I find myself being able to work more effectively when I provide more direct guidance for their issues.
-Although I can be more directive when I see appropriate, I never lose sight of each client’s uniqueness, so that I can strike the right balance between respecting their values and challenging them to deeper exploration.
-Even though I specialize in providing therapy for Asian Americans, I work comfortably in a variety of cultures.
+On the other hand, in our experience working with many clients, we find ourselves being able to work more effectively when we provide more direct guidance for their issues.
+Although we can be more directive when we see appropriate, we never lose sight of each client’s uniqueness, so that we can strike the right balance between respecting their values and challenging them to deeper exploration.
+Even though we specialize in providing therapy for Asian Americans, we work comfortably in a variety of cultures.

 As stated above, I work with people from from all cultures.
 The fact that I am Asian and speak Cantonese has allowed me to reach the Asian population very successfully.
 On the other hand, cultural diversity is not just about working within one’s own culture.
 In that regard, I am very fortunate to have worked with people from all walks of life, including clients of different ethnicities, socio-economic statuses, sexual orientations, life experiences, etc. Through my privileged experience of working with such vast backgrounds of people, I have learned to develop a cultural awareness that is conducive to the positive change that clients come to my office for.